Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Related Work

 Many efforts have been devoted to automatic cephalometric landmark detection.
-In particular, several benchmark methods have been proposed in the challenges organized by the International Symposium on Biomedical Imaging (ISBI) in 2014 \cite{wang2015evaluation} and 2015 \cite{wang2016benchmark}.
-The method proposed by Ibragimov et al. \cite{ibragimov2014automatic} applies game theory and random forests, which won the ISBI Challenge 2014 with 72.7\% successful detection rate (SDR) within the clinical acceptable 2\,mm precision range.
-The random forest regression-voting method proposed by Lindner and Cootes \cite{lindner2015fully} won the ISBI 2015 challenge with 74.8\% 2\,mm-SDR.
-Arik et al. \cite{arik2017fully} introduced a convolutional neural network (CNN) for landmark detection, achieving 75.3\% 2\,mm-SDR.
-In 2019, the CephaNet \cite{qian2019cephanet} using the the faster R-CNN architecture as a backbone obtains 82.5\% 2\,mm-SDR on ISBI Test1 data.
-Chen et al. \cite{chen2019cephalometric} proposed a method combining a VGG-19 feature extraction module, an attentive feature pyramid fusion module and a regression-voting module, achieving 86.7\% 2\,mm-SDR on ISBI Test1 data.
-The latest method proposed by Song et al. \cite{song2020automatic} applies the ResNet50 \cite{he2016deep} to detect landmarks on region-of-interest (ROI) patches extracted by a registration step, achieving 86.74\% 2\,mm-SDR on ISBI Test1 data.
+In particular, several benchmark methods have been proposed in the challenges organized by the International Symposium on Biomedical Imaging (ISBI) in 2014 \citep{wang2015evaluation} and 2015 \citep{wang2016benchmark}.
+The method proposed by \citep{ibragimov2014automatic} applies game theory and random forests, which won the ISBI Challenge 2014 with 72.7\% successful detection rate (SDR) within the clinical acceptable 2\,mm precision range.
+The random forest regression-voting method proposed by \citep{lindner2015fully} won the ISBI 2015 challenge with 74.8\% 2\,mm-SDR. \citep{arik2017fully} introduced a convolutional neural network (CNN) for landmark detection, achieving 75.3\% 2\,mm-SDR.
+In 2019, the CephaNet \citep{qian2019cephanet} using the faster R-CNN architecture as a backbone obtains 82.5\% 2\,mm-SDR on ISBI Test1 data. \citep{chen2019cephalometric} proposed a method combining a VGG-19 feature extraction module, an attentive feature pyramid fusion module and a regression-voting module, which achieves 86.7\% 2\,mm-SDR on ISBI Test1 data.
+The latest method proposed by \citep{song2020automatic} applies the ResNet50 to detect landmarks on region-of-interest (ROI) patches extracted by a registration step, achieving 86.74\% 2\,mm-SDR on ISBI Test1 data.